 In most cases, there is only mild discomfort following treatment, but some people experience stinging and pain which can be bad enough to disrupt sleep and interfere with normal activities.
 This usually lasts 12-24 hours.

-Swelling and redness may persist for about a week.
-There may be raw areas which weep - this is usually a normal part of wound healing and does not necessarily mean that the skin is infected.
+The treated skin may become swollen, red and sore.
+There may be raw areas which weep.
+This is usually a normal part of wound healing and does not necessarily mean that the skin is infected.
 Don't treat weeping skin with antiseptics such as Dettol or Betadine.
 These antiseptics can be toxic to the cells involved in the wound healing process.
 If you think your skin is infected, contact your doctor as soon as possible.

 Pain after PDT can often be managed with cold compresses (e.g. an ice pack or cool, wet towel).

 If oral painkillers are required, take paracetamol 4 to 6-hourly.
 If we suspect you will experience an especially strong or painful reaction to treatment, we'll prescribe strong painkillers.

 Do not take anti-inflammatory medications such as ibuprofen, naproxen or diclofenac.
 The treatment relies on inflammation and these medications might reduce its effect.

 If the treated area is itchy and swollen, antihistamines such as Telfast and Claratyne can help.

 Applying petroleum ointment such as Vaseline, Bepanthen, Infadolan, or petroleum/paraffin-based paw paw ointment to the treated area can also provide relief.